OpenZeppelin/erc20-onboarding/readme.md

 BigNumber { s: 1, e: 0, c: [ 100 ] }
 ```

-Remember not to close this session, we will keep using it.
+Remember not to close this session, we will need it later.

 ### 2. Initialize your ZeppelinOS project

-To initialize your ZeppelinOS project, open a terminal and run the following lines:
+To initialize a ZeppelinOS project, open a terminal and run the following lines:

 ```sh
 zos init erc20-opt-in-on-boarding 1.0.0